rotundasoftware/backbone-courier/README.md

 ### <a name="spawn"></a>view.spawn( messageName, [data] )

 The `spawn` method generates a new message and passes it to the view's "parent", i.e. the closest ancestor view in the DOM tree.
-The parent view can then "handle" this message, taking some action upon its receipt, by including an entry for this message in its `onMessages` hash, and / or it can pass this message to its own parent, using its `passMessages` hash.
+(It also calls `view.trigger( messageName, data )` so that you can listen to the message as you would a normal Backbone event.)
+The parent view can "handle" this message, taking some action upon its receipt, by including an entry for this message in its `onMessages` hash, and / or it can pass this message to its own parent, using its `passMessages` hash.
 In this manner the message may bubble up the view hierarchy, as determined (by default) by the DOM tree.

 `messageName` is the name of the message being spawned.
 The name is used in the `onMessages` and `passMessages` hashes of ancestor views to handle or pass the message further up the view hierarchy, respectively.